jeremyosborne/confetti-pigs-in-space/README.md

 -----
 * Updated to grunt version 0.4.
 * Embrace markdown.
-* Convert to my wrapper game library.
+* Convert to my wrapper game library dasspiel.
 * Break the game into separate stages (which are roughly game states).
 * Game timer added.
+* Added a max number of targets on screen at a time.